rust-lang/rust/doc/roadmap-2021.md

 addressed during 2021.
 Because this is the first roadmap for Clippy, having open tasks at the end of 2021 is fine, but they should be revisited in the 2022 roadmap.

-# Unresolved Questions

-## Prioritization

-This document is not in the order from highest to lowest priority, but grouped into tasks that address the same broader topic.
-Prioritizing these tasks might help to get them completed.